-Milt Wagner enters his third season at Auburn, his seventh season under head coach Tony Barbee and his 13th overall with Barbee.
+Milt Wagner enters his fourth season at Auburn, his eighth season under head coach Tony Barbee and his 14th overall with Barbee.
 He is one of the few players in history who has won championships at the professional, collegiate and prep levels as a player.

 Wagner spent four successful seasons at UTEP from 2006-10 and six seasons at Memphis from 2000-06 while helping lead the Tigers to six straight postseason appearances, including the Elite Eight of the 2006 NCAA Tournament.

 UTEP won the 2010 Conference USA Championship with a 26-7 record overall and a 15-1 league mark as it advanced to the NCAA Tournament before losing to eventual NCAA runner-up Butler.

 UTEP averaged 20.5 wins during the four-year Barbee era and the Miners record steadily improved each season.
 UTEP reached postseason play three straight years.

 The Miners went 27-8 in 2004-05 and won the WAC Tournament title en route to earning its second straight NCAA Tournament appearance.
 UTEP won 21 games in 2005-06 and went 11-3 in Conference USA while advancing to the NIT.

 The Miners played in three postseason tournaments in his four years in El Paso.
 He coached Stefon Jackson, who is the all-time leading scorer in UTEP and Conference USA history; C-USA Player of the Year Randy Culpepper; All-CUSA second-team selection Derrick Carracter, who was drafted by the two-time defending World Champion Los Angeles Lakers in 2010; Arnett Moultrie, a 2009 C-USA All-Freshman Team selection, who was drafted in the 2012 NBA Draft first round and is with the Philadelphia 76ers; and C-USA All-Defensive Team member Julyan Stone.